-- likely consequences of any decision in the long term; - interests of the company's employees; - need to foster the company's business relationships with suppliers, customers and others; - impact of the company's operations on the community and the environment; - · desirability of the company maintaining a reputation for high standards of business conduct; - need to act fairly between different members of the company.
+- likely consequences of any decision in the long term - · interests of the company's employees - need to foster the company's business relationships with suppliers, customers and others - · impact of the company's operations on the community and the environment - desirability of the company maintaining a reputation for high standards of business conduct - · need to act fairly as between members of the company

-The Directors comply with Section 172 as part of the Companies Act 2006 and fulfil their duties in various ways including, partly, through a governance framework that delegates day to day decision making to executive and senior management of the Company.
+The Directors comply with Section 172 as part of the Companies Act 2006 and fulfil their duties partly through a governance framework that delegates day to day decision making to executive and senior management of the Company.

-An overview of how the Directors have discharged their statutory duties and engaged with the Company's key stakeholders, is detailed below.
+An overview of how the Directors have discharged their statutory duties and engaged with the Company's key stakeholders, is shown below.
 The Company's key stakeholders are diverse and include its people, brokers, policy-holders, intermediaries, suppliers, regulators, shareholder and the community within which it operates.